RMHolsen/audrey_three/devlog.md

 Added routes, tentatively, including nested routes Added css and minor styling to application layout, added a static controller for the index page and in case of further need for static pages, maybe one on sources, maybe one with citation formatting, IDK.
-Added some rspec tests on account of the damn local server not working, stubbed out projects controller and project views
+Added some rspec tests on account of the damn local server not working, stubbed out projects controller and project views Filled out the Readme.

+## 24 February 2021
+Added basic controllers for all models.
+Topped off basic views with partial for Projects